Clarinet Methods

 C239: Rubank Advanced Method Clarinet Vol. 2 by Wm.
 Gower and H. Voxman.
 Rubank, 1953, SS, 80 pages.
 This book covers similar material to volume 1 of the Advanced Method but in keys from three to five sharps and flats.
 Fingering chart for Boehm clarinets.

-C240: Upbeate Scales & Arpeggios by Avrahm Galper.
+C240: Upbeat Scales & Arpeggios by Avrahm Galper.
 Mel Bay, 2004, SS, 72 pages.
 The scales in this book are based on the Baermann scale studies in Book 3 of the Baermann Method.
 The scales and arpeggios are arranged by key.
 The author starts each scale on the upbeat for impetus and melodic direction.
 Of particular value are the suggested fingerings for many notes, especially in the altissimo.

-Bindings: HB: Hard Bound, PB: Perfect Bound (paperback with square spine), SS: Saddle Stitch (paper, folded and stapled in the center), SB: Spiral Bound (plastic or metal spiral or comb binding).
+Bindings: HB: Hard Bound, PB: Perfect Bound (paperback with square spine), SS: Saddle Stitch (paper, folded and stapled), SB: Spiral Bound (plastic or metal)